CAR: Cross-Vehicle Kinodynamics Adaptation via Mobility Representation: Introduction

 \section{Introduction}

-Autonomous off-road mobility across heterogeneous vehicle platforms remains a fundamental challenge in field robotics~\cite{xiao2022motion, wang2024survey}.
+Kinodynamics modeling across heterogeneous vehicle platforms remains a fundamental challenge in mobile robotics~\cite{xiao2022motion, wang2024survey}.
 Modern ground robot fleets encompass vehicles with diverse physical configurations, including variations in suspension stiffness, drivetrain architecture, payload distribution, and actuation type, ranging from wheeled to tracked systems.
-These structural differences lead to distinct kinodynamics behaviors, even under similar terrain conditions.
+These structural differences lead to distinct kinodynamics behaviors, even under similar operating conditions.
 To address such diversity, prior works have proposed platform-specific mobility solutions through physics-based modeling~\cite{cai2025pietra, zhao2024physord}, learning-based kinodynamics models~\cite{xiao2021learning, datar2024terrain, atreya2022high, pokhrel2024cahsor}, and end-to-end policies~\cite{xu2025vertiselector, pan2020imitation}.
 While these approaches have demonstrated promising results on individual platforms, they are typically designed and validated for a single vehicle type.
-As a result, they lack a holistic framework that enables different ground vehicles to share and transfer common off-road mobility knowledge across a heterogeneous robot fleet.
+As a result, they lack a holistic framework that enables different ground vehicles to share and transfer common kinodynamics knowledge across a heterogeneous robot fleet.

 In practice, when a new vehicle is introduced or an existing platform is modified, conventional approaches require collecting large-scale, platform-specific datasets and retraining mobility models from scratch~\cite{borges2022survey}.
 This repetitive engineering process is both time-intensive and computationally expensive, fundamentally constraining the scalability of fleet deployments.
 Therefore, a scalable framework is required to enable knowledge sharing across the fleet while preserving the flexibility to rapidly adapt to platform-specific kinodynamics.